 The Gregory House program welcomes leaders of all levels to discern and prepare for vocational ministry through a Residency.

-Residencies are immersive experiences that combine an on-the-ground role on a diocesan church staff with regular seminars and mentorship by senior leaders.
+Residencies are immersive experiences that combine an on-the-ground role on a diocesan church staff with regular seminars and mentorship by senior leaders and mature spiritual parents.

 Opportunities range from part-time positions to multi-year residencies designed to prepare leaders to plant a church in our Anglican diocese.